maximskorik/WaveICA/docs/man.md

 multi-scale data with different features, extracts and removes the batch effect information in multi-scale data, and obtains clean data.

-This WaveICA is has been slightly refactored and modified by RECETOX: is has fewer dependencies, and includes both original WaveICA and its successor WaveICA 2.0.
+This is a customized WaveICA slightly refactored and adjusted by RECETOX: it has fewer dependencies, and includes both original
+WaveICA and its successor WaveICA 2.0.

 To use WaveICA, first install the package: